-The final mark the candidate receives in Scrúdú Bhonnleibhéal 1 is the combined total of the marks attained in each of the four examination components (speaking, listening comprehension, reading comprehension and writing).
+The final mark the candidate receives in Scrúdú Bhonnleibhéal 1 (A1) is the combined total of the marks attained in each of the four examination components (speaking, listening comprehension, reading comprehension and writing).
 A minimum pass mark is not required in the individual components.
 The following table shows the grading of marks in the examination.
+For candidates who take the speaking examination only (partial accreditation), a simple Pass or Fail is awarded (see below).

-Scrúdú Bhonnleibhéal 1 (A1)
+Scrúdú Bhonnleibhéal 1

 80-100% Pass with Distinction

 65-79% Pass with Merit

 50-64% Pass

 0-49% Fail

-Please note that all the figures given below relate to adult candidates who undertook the examination between September 2022 and August 2023.
+Please note that all the figures given below relate to adult candidates who undertook the examination between September 2023 and August 2024.
 Candidates who sat the exams in secondary schools are not included here but in a separate report.